Skip to content

 Tax is owed in the year the dividend is declared regardless of whether you take cash or reinvest.
 The DRIP feature does not avoid the tax bill.

-Inside an tax-advantaged account or retirement account)?
+Inside a tax-advantaged or retirement account?

 Tax-sheltered accounts usually shield dividends from tax.
 Set the rate to 0% and allowance to 0 to model that.